rgbaldov/amdev/README.md

    - Disruptive innovations enabled by robotics
 ---

-## ⚙️ Module 5: Robotics for Efficiency & Innovation
+## Session 5: Robotics for Efficiency & Innovation
 9. **Enhancing Operational Efficiency & Driving Innovations Using Robotics**
    - Process automation and lean practices
    - Robotics in hazardous and repetitive tasks